Mick Wallace: Views on Russia and Ukraine

+Support for convicted and alleged Russian spies

+In November 2021, Wallace and Daly travelled to Lithuania to support Algirdas Paleckis, a politician found guilty of spying for Russia.
+A trial found that Russia's Federal Security Service paid off his mortgage in return for information.
+Wallace said that Paleckis was "accused of being a Russian spy because he expressed an opinion that the State didn't like" and that the conviction was "authoritarianism".
+In May 2022, Paleckis's conviction for spying was upheld.

+While in Lithuania, Wallace and Daly protested together with Latvian MEP Tatjana Ždanoka.
+Eight days before the Russian invasion of Ukraine, the three MEPs again protested together in the European Parliament wearing shirts bearing the Russian slogan "Stop killing Donbass children".
+In January 2024, Ždanoka was also accused of spying for Russian intelligence agencies in a joint investigation by Russian, Latvian, Estonian and Swedish journalists.

 Views on China

+Wallace has said he has "a lot of respect" for China, saying they have a "much more healthy state involvement in the organisation of society".
+In response to concerns about human rights abuses in the country, he responded "But sure 25% of the world's prisoners are in jail in America.
+Does anyone ever talk about it?", adding "There's human rights problems everywhere.
+There's human rights issues in Ireland."

-Wallace spoke in the European Parliament in May 2021 about the EU's hostility to China, saying "Why are we choosing an aggressive position with China?
+Chinese state-owned news agency China Daily said that Wallace's tweets and speeches in the European Parliament challenging "anti-China rhetoric" have been widely reported by Chinese news outlets and social media.
+In May 2021, Wallace asked in the European Parliament: "Why are we choosing an aggressive position with China?
 Why are we not choosing co-operation instead of aggression?
 Why are we not respecting the principle of state sovereignty and non-interference?
 We should be working for peace with China, it’s in our interests".
-Fine Gael Teachta Dála (TD) Neale Richmond criticized his comments and questioned why Wallace was "lionizing China, Russia, Belarus, Syria".
+Fine Gael Teachta Dála (TD) Neale Richmond criticised his comments and questioned why Wallace was "lionizing China, Russia, Belarus, Syria".

-In July 2021, Wallace claimed reports of one million Chinese citizens of the Uighur ethnicity being detained in concentration camps were "grossly exaggerated".
-He was critical of the anti-Chinese rhetoric that he said was taking place in the European Parliament and in some Irish media.
-Wallace made the comments in an interview with Irish radio station Newstalk.
-Previously he had said China "takes better care of its people" than the European Union in an interview with Chinese state-run newspaper Global Times, and stated that the Chinese Communist Party "deserved a lot of credits" for "helping so many hundreds of millions in China to move out of poverty."
+In July 2021, Wallace said that reports of one million Uighurs being detained in Chinese internment camps were "grossly exaggerated".
+He criticised what he saw as "anti-Chinese rhetoric" in the European Parliament and Irish media.
+Wallace said China "takes better care of its people" than the European Union in an interview with Chinese state-run newspaper Global Times, and said the Chinese Communist Party "deserved a lot of credit" for "helping so many hundreds of millions in China to move out of poverty".